-Good point, Uriah.
-I have shown that the Bible never uses the Greek word "kardia" to refer to either the physical organ or the middle or center of anything.
-In Matthew 13 after His reference to "the heart of the earth" (Matthew 12:40), Jesus relates parables where the meaning of "kardia" is clearly referring to the mind or will of man.
+Good point, Uriah!
+I have shown that the Bible never uses the Greek word "kardia" to refer to either the physical organ that pumps blood or the middle or center of anything.
+In Matthew 13, after His reference to "the heart of the earth," (Matthew 12:40), Jesus related parables where the meaning of "kardia" is clearly referring to the mind or will of man - see verses 15 and 19.

-A. T. Jones
+A. T. Jones said that Pentecost was on a Sabbath.

 "Therefore, as the day of the crucifixion was the first day of the feast of unleavened bread, and was Friday, the fifteenth day of the month; and as the next day, the sixteenth of the month, was the Sabbath according to the commandment, and was the first of the fifty days; any one who will count the fifty days will find for himself that 'the fiftieth day,' Pentecost, fell that year on 'the Sabbath day according to the commandment,' and that is the seventh day."
 (A. T. Jones, Signs of the Times article The Abiding Sabbath, Mar.
+11, 1886)

-11, 1886) Jones is correct in saying that Pentecost was on a seventh-day Sabbath although he arrives at his conclusion in the wrong way.
-Earlier in his article he says:
+Jones was correct in saying that Pentecost was on a seventh-day Sabbath although he arrives at his conclusion in the wrong way.
+Earlier in his article he said: